Satori-Nakamoto/simplewallet-guide/guide.md

 `account switch <index>`

-Let's say someone wants to buy the TV at our online garage sale.
+Let's say someone wants to buy the TV at our garage sale.
 We should switch to account 1- garage sale income, and create a new address to receive the funds.
 Let's add the label "old TV", so we can remember the source of the income when tax season inevitably rolls around.